Chapter 5.20

 B. If the licensee has violated any of the provisions of this article or has become ineligible to obtain a license under this article;

-D. The sale of cereal malt beverages to any person under the legal age for consumption;
+D. The sale of enhanced cereal malt beverages to any person under 21 years of age;

 E. For permitting any gambling in or upon any premises licensed under this article;